dan64/vs-deoldify/README.md

 Using an approach similar to _Chroma Adjustment_ has been introduced the possibility to remap a given gange of colors in another chroma range.
 This remapping is controlled by the Preset _ColorMap_.
 For example the preset "blue->brown" allows to remap all the chroma combinations of _blue_ in the color _brown_.
 It is not expected that this filter can be applied on a full movie, but it could be useful to remap the color on some portion of a movie.

-In the post [ColorMapping Guide for vsDeOldify](https://forum.selur.net/thread-3697-post-22507.html) are provided useful tips on how to use both the _Chroma Adjustment_ and _Color Mapping_ features provided by this filter.
+In the [HAVC User Guide](https://github.com/dan64/vs-deoldify/blob/main/documentation/HAVC%20User%20Guide.pdf)  are provided useful tips on how to use both the _Chroma Adjustment_ and _Color Mapping_ features provided by this filter.

 ### Merging the models